- Accreditation and Licensing

 - + Preventing Falls and Harm from Falls.

-Each year an auditor from LSRU visit the hospital and audit the facility against the Standards set out under Management, Building and Design, Equipment and Staffing.
+Each year auditors from LSRU visit the hospital and audit the facility against the Standards set out under Management, Building and Design, Equipment and Staffing.

 Patient Safety and Quality